lebrunthibault/lebrunthibault.github.io/content/post/protocol0-technical-overview.md

 ### Jupyter notebooks {#jupyter-notebooks}

-I wrote a dummy Live stub that allows me to load part of my code in tests and jupyter notebooks.
+I wrote a dummy Live stub that allows me to load the script in tests and jupyter notebooks.
 A real Live stub could be written but I don't think it's worth a shot as it would need to be quite complex to emulate real situations.
 Still, jupyter is great for small python tests.

 ### Pytest {#pytest}

 As for the jupyter notebooks it is possible to test parts of the script by using the dummy Live Stub.
-We can test functions and classes that don’t interact too deeply with the Live API.
+I've also created a few mocks for the track class etc..
+Like this we can test functions and classes that don’t interact too deeply with the Live API.
 Limited but useful.

-Wider tests can be achieved by mocking the LOM in more detail.
+Wider tests could be achieved by mocking the LOM in more detail.
 Seems overkill as stated above.